The evolution of the band tee

 If you’ve ever wondered about the history of your favourite band tee, it’s time to grab a cuppa for a brief (yet mindblowing) band tee history trip.

-The band tees’ humble beginnings
+The band tee’s humble beginnings

-It’s thought that teenagers created the first example of the band tee.
 Called ‘bobbysoxers’, the teenagers grabbed pens and wrote the names of their favourite bands across their clothing to wear with pride.

 During this time, ‘outsiders’ would differentiate themselves by what they wore - leather jackets and dapper bow ties.